 Credit risk is defined as the risk of loss arising from an obligor not meeting its contractual obligations to us.
 Credit risk includes consumer credit risk, commercial credit risk, and counterparty credit risk.
 Credit risk is a major source of potential economic loss to us.
-Credit risk is monitored by the RC, executive leadership team, and our associates.
-Together, they oversee credit decisioning, account servicing activities, and credit-risk-management processes, and manage credit risk exposures within our risk appetite.
+Credit risk is monitored by the executive leadership team and our associates and regularly reported to and reviewed with the RC.
+Management oversees credit decisioning, account servicing activities, and credit-risk-management processes, and manages credit risk exposures within our risk appetite.
 In addition, our Loan Review Group provides an independent assessment of the quality of our credit portfolios and credit-risk-management practices and reports its findings to the RC on a regular basis.